bluelibs/bluelibs/packages/x-ui-guardian-bundle/DOCUMENTATION.md

 }
 ```

-The user type is the default one from `XPasswordBundle`:
+The user type is the default one from `XAuthBundle`:

 ```ts
 type GuardianUserType = {